Petition Process

 Washington, DC 20210

-Note : Petitions are often denied because they are filed too soon.
+Note : Petitions may be denied when they are filed too soon.
 The best time to file a petition is approximately 60 days before the anticipated layoff.

-Petitioners should complete and sign the petition and send it directly to Laurie Fuglvog, Trade Act Coordinator at the TAA Program office listed above .
-The TAA office will ensure completion and fax it to the USDOL.
+Petitioners should complete and sign the petition and send it directly to the Alaska Trade Adjustment Assistance Program Coordinator at the TAA Program office listed above.
+The TAA office will ensure completion and submit it to the USDOL.
 If a petition is filed by a union, company official, One-Stop operator or partner, State Workforce Agency, or State dislocated worker unit, only one petitioner signature is required.
-Otherwise, the petition must be signed by at least three workers.
+Otherwise, the petition must be signed by at least two workers.

-The Division of Trade Adjustment Assistance has the responsibility of investigating the claims of a petition and determining whether a group meets the eligibility criteria for assistance.
-Once this is verified, the Division of Trade Adjustment Assistance will issue an official notice of decision no later than 40 days after receiving the petition.
+The U.S. Office of Trade Adjustment Assistance has the responsibility of investigating the claims of a petition and determining whether a group meets the eligibility criteria for assistance.
+Once this is verified, the Office of Trade Adjustment Assistance will issue an official notice of decision, typically no later than 40 days after receiving the petition.

-If a determination is made by the U.S. Department of Labor that states that workers who petitioned do not meet the eligibility requirements under this program, workers may obtain assistance from other job training programs such as the dislocated worker program under the Workforce Investment Act or an administrative reconsideration may be requested of the U.S. Department of Labor's findings within 30 days after publication of the final determination in the Federal Register.
+If a determination is made by the U.S. Department of Labor that states that workers who petitioned do not meet the eligibility requirements under this program, workers may obtain assistance from other job training programs such as the Workforce Innovation and Opportunity Act (WIOA) Dislocated Worker or Adult programs by contacting their local Alaska Job Center.
+They may also request an administrative reconsideration by the U.S. Department of Labor's findings within 30 days after publication of the final determination in the Federal Register.

 A request for administrative reconsideration must include:

-- Description of the group of workers on whose behalf the petition was filed; and
+• Description of the group of workers on whose behalf the petition was filed

-The above are active links to the Federal Government's website for the most updated Petitioner lists.
-For convenience, a list of TAA-certified Alaska companies is also included.
+For convenience, a list of TAA-certified Alaska companies is available at https://jobs.alaska.gov/taa/forms/Past_Petitions.pdf .
 This list is not necessarily the most recent.
 Please refer to the national government's website for updates and changes.